pauline-soutrenon/challenge_evalllm2025_combined_approach/README.md

 ### Workflow
 ![Combined approach workflow](documentation/combined_approach_workflow_en.png)

+The pipeline will produce **logs** and will also generate, for each step, **temporary files** in JSON and CSV format in the predictions path (see the parameter `predictions_path` in `config.yml` file).
+The **result** of the pipeline is the output of step 6 and can be found in `predictions/predictions_{timestamp}/{timestamp}_predictions_last_version.json`.

-By running this pipeline, the following steps will be performed:
+The following steps are performed:
 1. **NER with Camembert bio GLiNER** and a simplified list of labels.
+The model will find entities and attribute a label.
-2. **Fine-grained classification with LLM** to specify labels previously predicted (for training dataset, it is possible to do a mapping to have results).
+2. **Fine-grained classification with LLM** to specify labels previously predicted.
+For test dataset, the non-merged labels will be mapped (e.g., it will convert *Lieu* in *LOCATION*) and the merged labels (*Maladie*, *Date* and *Periode*) will be refine by requesting a LLM.
+For training dataset, it is possible to do a mapping to have results.
 3. **NER post-processing** to :
     - correct start and end positions if needed ;
     - retrieve all mentions of the same entity in the text ;
     - add unique ids ;
     - handle the non-overlapping of entities.
-4. **NER results exploration** : it will generate a graph of predicted entities per label and for training dataset, a comparison to expected results.
+4. **NER results exploration** to have some statistics about the NER.
+It will generate a XLSX file to check how many labels have been refined and graph(s).
+For test dataset, it will generate 2 HTML files (one with the number of predicted entities per label and one with the number of post-processed entities per label).
+For training dataset, it will generate an HTML graph and 2 PNG one with all labels and another with filtered labels. a comparison to expected results.
-5. **RE with LLM** : the non-merged labels will be map and the merged labels (*Maladie*, *Date* and *Periode*) will be refine by requesting a LLM.
+5. **RE with LLM**.
 6. **RE postprocessing** to check if events provided by the LLM are valid (correct format and at least a central and an associated event).

-The pipeline will produce logs and will also generate **temporary files** (in JSON and CSV format) for each steps so the user can see what happen at any steps of the process.
-The **result** of the pipeline is the output of step 6.

-The results of each steps are available in in the predictions path (see the parameter `predictions_path` in `config.yml` file): `predictions/predictions_{timestamp}/{timestamp}_predictions_last_version.json`

 ### Install pipeline
 1. Create a Conda environment or a venv: